-Your trailer needs to be safe while in transit and also when it’s parked in a public area.
-However, ordinary chain and padlock combinations, like those used to protect bikes, are not practical for trailers.
-They are too easy to cut with bolt cutters, and it’s also possible to break them open by striking them with a heavy object.
+Ordinary chain and padlock combinations, like those used to protect bikes, are not practical for trailers.
+They are too easy to cut with bolt cutters, and it’s also possible to break them open with a heavy object.

 The coupler lock from Master Lock is compatible with different trailer coupler sizes — 1-7/8 inch, 2 inches, and 2-5/16 inches.
 Therefore, when you buy a new trailer, there is no need to get a new lock with it.
 You can always reuse an existing coupler lock.

 Since the lock is constructed from galvanized steel — that is, steel coated with a protective layer of zinc — it can withstand dust, dirt, and various weather conditions without rusting or corroding.

 The chrome-colored lock’s advanced locking mechanism is difficult to pick and pry open.
 Given this combination, it is likely that this tough and rugged lock will be a very effective deterrent for most would-be thieves.

 Even those wielding hammers won’t find it easy to break this lock, so you can be reasonably sure that it will be able to keep your trailer safe.

 Also, apart from trailers, you can use the coupler lock to secure many other towing vehicles and RVs.